Anyone can sound great on the piano!

 A piano teacher that I knew encouraged me to teach piano lessons.

-I have gotten many students around the area using this websites, as well as other websites like this one.
+I have gotten many students around the area using this website, as well as other websites like this one.

 I have worked with a variety of children, teenagers, and adults.
 Most of them are beginners.
 But every beginner is different.
 A number of these students had taken lessons with another teacher before me.
 Some were absolute beginners.
 Some of the adults were resuming lessons after years.